I successfully completed the Coursera Machine Learning online course!

 Application Example: Photo OCR

 Identifying and recognizing objects, words, and digits in an image is a challenging task.
-We discuss how a pipeline can be built to tackle this problem and how to analyze and improve the performance of such a system.
+We discuss how to build a pipeline to tackle this problem and how to analyze and improve the performance of such a system.

 My Experience with Coursera

-I very much enjoyed taking this class, and I strongly recommend it to anybody that has a personal or professional interest in Machine Learning.
+I very much enjoyed taking this class, and I strongly recommend it to anyone with a personal or professional interest in Machine Learning.
 I also recommend purchasing the course and skipping the free option.
 In this way, you can test your skills with real exercises and quizzes, and you will get a completion certificate at the end.
 This course has been around for a few years.
-It still very much relevant, but it can be a good idea to follow up with some additional courses on the most recent advancement in Machine Learning, such as Deep-Learning and TensorFlow.
+It is still very relevant, but it can be a good idea to follow up with additional courses on the latest advancements in Machine Learning, such as Deep Learning and TensorFlow.